silogen/kaiwo/.github/PULL_REQUEST_TEMPLATE.md

 # Checklist:

 - [ ] My code follows the style guidelines of this project.
 See [contributing-guidelines.md](./../contributing-guidelines.md)
-- [ ] Existing workload examples run after my changes (if applicable)
+- [ ] Existing workload examples run to completion after my changes (if applicable)
 - [ ] I have performed a self-review of my code
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation